Black Moon (1934 film): Production

 Black Moon was based on the novel by Clements Ripley which first appeared in Hearst's International-Cosmopolitan.
 Among the cast was Jack Holt, who was one of Columbia Pictures' most popular actors of the period and would continue to headline their pictures up until the early 1940s.
 The director, Roy William Neill had been directing films since 1916 and joined Columbia in 1930, where he directed the studios films The Menace, The Ninth Guest (1934) and The Black Room (1935).

 The film began production on April 10, 1934, and finished on May 3, 1934.

 Release

 Black Moon was released on June 15, 1934.
 It was distributed by Columbia Pictures Corp.
+The film was rejected by the British Board of Film Censors and remained unrated in the country until 2024, when it was passed with a 12 certificate.

-A blu-ray of both the black and white film and a version with colour-tinted scenes (green for the jungle, orange for the evening etc.) has been released on by Imprint in the US and in the Columbia Horror boxset from Powerhouse/Indicator in the UK.
+A Blu-Ray of both the black and white film and a version with colour-tinted scenes (green for the jungle, orange for the evening etc.) has been released by Imprint in the US and in the Columbia Horror boxset from Powerhouse/Indicator in the UK.